-For the year ended December 31, 2015, MCP granted share options to personnel under the MCP Share Incentive Plan, with the exercise price determined with reference to the market closing price of MCP common shares at the date of grant.
-These share options become exercisable over a vesting period of three years.
-For the year ended December 31, 2014, MCP granted 9,543,186 share options to certain personnel under the MCP Share Incentive Plan, with the exercise price for 4,861,003 share options determined at the higher of the closing price of MCP common shares at the date of grant and the average closing price for the five trading days preceding the date of grant.
+For the year ended December 31, 2014, MCP granted 9,543,186 share options to certain personnel under the MCP Share Incentive Plan, with the exercise price for 4,861,003 share options determined at the higher of the closing price of MCP common shares on the date of grant and the average closing price for the five trading days preceding the date of grant.
 The exercise price for 4,682,183 share options is fixed at \$0.19 per share, with the same exercise price with the share options granted on June 28, 2013 on the bases approved by MCP's management that these personnel would contribute significantly to the pre-opening of City of Dreams Manila and joined MCP and its subsidiaries (collectively referred to as the "MCP Group") prior to March 31, 2014.
 These share options became exercisable over different vesting periods of around three years.
-For the year ended December 31, 2013, MCP granted share options to certain personnel under the MCP Share Incentive Plan with the exercise price determined at the higher of the closing price of MCP common shares at the date of grant and the average closing price for the five trading days preceding the date of grant.
+For the year ended December 31, 2013, MCP granted share options to certain personnel under the MCP Share Incentive Plan with the exercise price determined at the higher of the closing price of MCP common shares on the date of grant and the average closing price for the five trading days preceding the date of grant.
+These share options became exercisable over average closing price for the five trading days preceding the date of grant.
 These share options became exercisable over a vesting period of three years, with the first vesting on 30 days after the opening of City of Dreams Manila which were vested on March 4, 2015.
-All share options granted expire 10 years from the date of grant.
+All share options granted expire 10 years after the date of grant.

 MCP uses the Black-Scholes valuation model to determine the estimated fair value for each option granted, with highly subjective assumptions, changes in which could materially affect the estimated fair value.
-Dividend yield is based on the estimate of annual dividends expected to be paid at the time of grant.
+Dividend yield is based on the estimate of annual dividends expected to be paid at the time of the grant.
 Expected volatility is based on the historical volatility of a peer group of publicly traded companies.
 Expected term is based upon the vesting term or the historical of expected term of the Company.
 The risk-free interest rate used for each period presented is based on the Philippine Government bond yield at the time of grant for the period equal to the expected term.

-The fair value per option under the MCP Share Incentive Plan was estimated at the date of grant using the following weighted average assumptions for options granted during the years ended December 31, 2015, 2014 and 2013:
+The fair value per option under the MCP Share Incentive Plan was estimated at the date of grant using the following weighted average assumptions for options granted during the years ended December 31, 2014 and 2013:

 December 31,

-2015 2014 2013
+2014 2013

 Expected dividend yield

-Expected stock price volatility 45.00% 40.00% 45.00%
+Expected stock price volatility 40.00% 45.00%

-Risk-free interest rate 4.08% 3.77% 3.73%
+Risk-free interest rate 3.77% 3.73%

-Expected average life of options (years) 5.4 5.2 5.0
+Expected average life of options (years) 5.2 5.0